Hempvana Arrow Posture Review: Is It Safe and Effective?

 The posture straightener is made from a fabric infused with cannabis saativa.
 While your instinct may be to think the cannabis in the Hempvana Arrow Posture is for pain relief, the saativa is used to create a lighter fabric that wicks moisture.

-In fact, Hempvana offers an upgraded version of their posture corrector that includes twice the cannabis sativa in it.
-We’ll discuss this option in the pricing section later in this review.
+Hempvana also offers an upgraded version of their posture corrector that includes twice the cannabis sativa in it.

 A 2016 study from Daegu University (South Korea) said that the tendency to move your head forward when using your phone or computer can lead to posture and breathing problems.
 The issues from “forward head posture” (FHP) get worse if you use your phone at least four hours a day.